 Certainly!
 We love introducing youngsters to opera.
-In fact, every season we put on productions that are specially designed for family audiences, such as Alice Through the Opera Glass and The Selfish Giant.
+In fact, every season we put on productions that are specially designed for family audiences, such as Parrwang Lifts the Sky.

 Of course, use your judgement and consider the themes and length of the opera.
 Perhaps you don’t want your 5-year-old to see Salome carrying out John the Baptist’s severed head on a platter.

 My journey to the venue was delayed by a herd of angry bulls and I’m late.
 Does it matter?

 Sorry, the performance does start at the time printed on your ticket.
 There are no coming attractions, no supporting acts, it will start without you.
 If you’re late, you may have to wait until an appropriate break in the performance before you can take your seat but we will let you in.